 The more complex a record becomes, the more difficult it is to parse.
 The information for a single comment on a shared file, for example, can easily stretch over three pages, almost all of it nearly indecipherable.
 This is not data that’s made for easy review.

 To take advantage of Slack data, you’ll need a tool that allows you to make sense of it.
 Today, Logikcull lets you do so easily, intuitively, and reliably.
-Once your data is exported from Slack, it can quickly be uploaded to Logikcull.
+Once your data is synced or exported from Slack, you can quickly ingest it into Logikcull.
 During the upload process, that data goes through 3,000 automated processing steps: text is rendered and indexed for the most accurate eDiscovery search available, metadata is extracted and preserved to protect against spoliation, quality control tags are applied, and much more.

 Most importantly, Logikcull turns Slack data from this: